Basuliic/Simple_Data_Grid/README.md

 # Simple_Data_Grid
 This is web project with Hibernate 4, Spring MVC integration and few pages for working with data

-for creating and filling yuor base you can execute this MySQL query:
+for testing validation on page edit was allowed to use ~ in name, whereas on server it forbidden, for creating and filling yuor base you can execute this MySQL query: